benders5e/benders5e/phb/backgrounds.md

 <h2 id="air">Air</h2>

-<h3 class="new">Air Nomad</h3>
+<h3 class="new">Air Acolyte</h3>
 *Prerequisite: Airbender*

-Air Nomad children are raised in Air Nomad temples from a young age, developing parental bonds with the nomad assigned to their training.
-A large part of this training is spiritual, which leads to all Air Nomads realizing their connection to their inner chi and unlocking the ability to airbend.
+Air nation children are raised in air temples from a young age, developing parental bonds with the monk assigned to their training.
+A large part of this training is spiritual, which leads to all air nation children realizing their connection to their inner chi and unlocking the ability to airbend.

 <div class="HBonly" style="height:0em;"></div>
 **Skill Proficiencies:** Spirituality and your choice of Animal Handling or History